Mount Gibraltar Trachyte Quarries Complex: Heritage listing

 Mount Gibraltar Quarries are significant as purpose built quarries that were used consistently for 100 years of quarrying, from 1886 to 1986.
 Today there are six distinct quarrying locations regarded as being historically significant.
 The trachyte quarried there is unique and provided dimension stone for notable buildings throughout NSW and internationally.
 The quarries were an important aspect of Bowral's industrial history.

 The stone is geologically known as microsyenite and was commercial traded as Bowral Trachyte.
 Bowral Trachyte became popular for kerbing in the later nineteenth and early twentieth century.
-The use of Bowral Trachyte by Sydney City's engineers as a hard rock to replace crumbling sandstone kerbs and gutters was the very catalyst which if not initiated, certainly spurred Da Gib's development.
+The use of Bowral Trachyte by Sydney City's engineers as a hard rock to replace crumbling sandstone kerbs and gutters was the very catalyst which if not initiated, certainly spurred The Gib's development.

 It was used locally in some quantity, but the bulk of it was exported to Sydney for major city buildings (Challis House, Martin Place; National Mutual Building, George Street; QVB, George Street; ANZAC Memorial, Hyde Park) and major public works (Hawkesbury River Bridge at Brooklyn).
 These structures have been listed on the State Heritage Register for their architectural, technical and engineering qualities.
 The trachyte from Bowral and the quarries from which it was extracted are significant for their contribution to the built heritage of the State.
 The stone from these quarries was used for the commemorative stones for Federation and for the foundation of Canberra and many war memorials.

 The ballast quarry was important to the construction of the Great Southern Railway line from Mittagong to Goulburn, in the late 19th century.
 For a hundred years stonemasons and quarrymen used their remarkable skills for blasting, cutting, trimming, polishing and handling the dense rock.
 The technologies of the time have technical significance and the quarries, as an entity, formed the basis of social development in Bowral as many families were involved with their operation.
 It was a major industry for the township of Bowral.
 An important Spooner depression relief program supported the region by using the stone for improvements on the mountain.

 Mount Gibraltar is a volcanic intrusion that cooled in such a way as to form this special rock.
 180 million years of erosion have exposed the rock.
 Mount Gibraltar Microsyenite is the technical term for the stone which was marketed as "Bowral Trachyte" at the time in the belief it would be exempt from Government tax.
 Bowral Trachyte, has the unique properties of great strength and durability and decorative potential when polished plus accessibility for quarrying.
 These quarries are of State significance due to the fact that microsyenite of this quality, both aesthetically and functionally, is rare internationally.